Back

 View source

-Google Messages Unveils New Mentions and Trash Folder Features
+Google Messages Introduces Mentions and a Trash Folder

-The new Trash folder replaces the previous immediate delete action, introducing a "Move to Trash" option instead.
-This feature includes a quick "Undo" function for recently moved conversations, providing a safety net against accidental deletions.
+The update replaces the previous immediate delete action with a new "Move to Trash" option, which includes a quick "Undo" function for recently moved conversations.

 Conversations sent to the Trash folder are retained for 30 days, or 7 days on Android Go phones to conserve space, before being permanently deleted.

-The Trash folder is accessible via the top-right corner profile menu, positioned beneath the Archive option.
-Users have the flexibility to restore threads from Trash to their main inbox with their full history intact, or they can choose to permanently empty the Trash at any time.
+The Trash folder is accessible via the top-right corner profile menu, located beneath the Archive option.
+From there, users can restore threads to their main inbox with their full history intact or choose to permanently empty the Trash at any time.